collective live+work spaces

 We're an international group of members, and we need transparency into our own governance.
 If we were to incorporate in a non-English speaking country, very few of us would be able to verify our own rules, and we'd always be needing official translations.
 There are certainly other English using countries (e.g. Ireland) however their legislation is some way behind that of the UK.

 Most of our accounting will be under mutual rules, we will not be registered for VAT, and undertake little (or no) trading.
-We would however be obliged to file accounts both locally and with UK tax authorities for non-member rentals which are a trading activity, therefore these rentals will likely only be made to members joining on an annual basis.
+We would however be obliged to file accounts both locally and with UK tax authorities for non-member rentals which are a trading activity, therefore these rentals may be entirely circumvented.

 Mutual accounting rules work on the principle that monies passed to someone else such as a housekeeper or a member's association, are to effect expenses on your behalf or collectively.
 Any unspent monies must be either maintained as a rolling account, or returned.
 As it is not a trading activity, there is no taxation and no accounts need be filed with the Inland Revenue.